keyestudio/KS4038-KS4039-Robot-Arm-Microbit-Learning-Kit/docs/3. MakeCode-Microbit Basic Projects/Tutorial.md

 ### (1) Project Description

-(1) Project DescriptionThis project is easy to conduct with a micro:bit V2 main board, a Micro USB cable and a computer.
+This project is easy to conduct with a micro:bit V2 main board, a Micro USB cable and a computer.
 The micro:bit LED dot matrix will display a relatively big heart-shaped pattern and then a smaller one.
 This alternative change of this pattern is like heart beating.
 This experiment serves as a starter for your entry to the programming world.

 ### (2) Components Needed: